friendly-bits/POSIX-arrays/README.md

 </details>

 ## Limitations
-- Functions which output all keys/indices or all values require a sorted list of keys/indices, and/or having all elements "verified", aka not having any registered keys/indices without an assigned value (which happens after unsetting an array element).
+- Functions which output all keys/indices or all values require a sorted list of keys/indices, and/or having all elements "verified", aka not having any registered keys/indices without an assigned value (which may happen after unsetting an array element).
 However keeping a permanently verified and sorted array would be very slow if implemented in shell code.
 Therefore, sorting and verification of the array occurs when needed.
 These operations take some time, which may cause a temporary slowdown.
 Once the array is sorted, a flag is set so further queries are fast.
 Same applies to verification.
-The following actions may trigger the removal of one or both flags: setting a new index-value (or key-value) pair via the `set_[x]_arr_el` functions, unsetting a previously set value (via the same function) for indexed arrays, unsetting a previously set element (via the `unset_a_arr_el()` function) for associative arrays.
-Heuristics are implemented which identify cases where removal of the flags can be avoided.
+The following actions may trigger the removal of one or both flags: setting a new index-value (or key-value) pair via the `set_[x]_arr_el` functions, unsetting a previously set element via the `unset_[x]_arr_el()` functions.
+- Optimization heuristics are implemented which identify cases where removal of the flags can be avoided.
+These heuristics cover most practical use cases of indexed arrays, and some use cases of associative arrays.
+- Use cases of indexed arrays which are not covered by optimizations: 1) setting a previously unset element which has a lower index than the current max index of the array will remove the 'sorted' flag and trigger sorting next time when needed.
+2) unsetting a previously set element which has a lower index than the max index of the array via the `unset_i_arr_el()` function will remove the 'verified' flag and trigger array verification next time when needed.
+If both flags are removed, verification and sorting will occur in one go.
+- Use cases of associative arrays which are not covered by optimizations: 1) setting a previously unset element via the `set_a_arr_el()` function will remove the 'sorted' flag and trigger sorting next time when needed.
+2) unsetting a previously set element via the `unset_i_arr_el()` function will remove the 'verified' flag and trigger array verification next time when needed.
+If both flags are removed, verification and sorting will occur in one go.
+- Array names and (for associative arrays) keys are limited to alphanumeric characters and underlines - `_`.

+## How to avoid performance degradation
+- For associative arrays, to avoid performance degradation caused by repeated sorting, group calls to the `set_a_arr_el()` function separately from calls to `get_a_arr_values()` and `get_a_arr_keys()` functions.
+- For both types of arrays, to avoid performance degradation caused by repeated verification, group calls to `unset_[x]_arr_el()` functions separately from calls to `get_[x]_arr_values()` and `get_[x]_arr_[keys/indices]()` functions.
 - For small arrays, the functions should be fast enough regardless.
-Also the optimization heuristics cover most common use cases of indexed arrays, such as setting consecutive indexed array elements or changing values of existing elements.
-And some common use cases of associative arrays.
-So for the typical tasks, performance should be fine.
-For associative arrays, to avoid performance degradation caused by repeated sorting, group calls to the `set_a_arr_el()` function separately from calls to `get_a_arr_values()` and `get_a_arr_keys()` functions.
-For both types of arrays, to avoid performance degradation caused by repeated verification, group unsetting elements separately from calls to `get_[x]_arr_values()` and `get_[x]_arr_[keys/indices]()` functions.
-- Array names and (for associative arrays) keys are limited to alphanumeric characters and underlines - `_`.

 ## Some more details
-- The emulated arrays are stored in dynamically created variables.
+- The values are stored in dynamically created variables.
 The name of such variable is in the format `___emu_[x]_[arr_name]_[key/index]`, where `[x]` stands for the type of the array: `a` for associative array, `i` for indexed array.
 - For example, if calling a function to create an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called `___emu_i_test_arr_5` and store the value in it.
-- This is the same for associative arrays, except `set_a_arr_el()` `declare_a_arr()` prepend ASCII code `\35` to the value when storing the variable.
-That is done to mark the key as set, even if assigning an empty value.
-This way, all set keys are always, which follows the convention of Bash associative arrays.
-Functions that retrieve values from associative arrays remove the ASCII prefix before assigning the result to the output variable.
+- The raw values stored in the variables have an ASCII code `\35` prepended to the "logical" value.
+This serves as a flag to mark the element as set.
+This way, an empty string can be assigned as a value to an element.
+This follows the convention of Bash arrays.
+Functions which retrieve values from the arrays remove the ASCII prefix before assigning the result to the output variable.

 ## Test units
 - The additional files (besides the `posix-arrays.sh` script) are used for testing the main script.
 The test units are not very systematic but I tried to cover all points where the functionality may be fragile.
 To test in your environment, download all files into the same directory and then run the `posix-arrays-tests.sh` script.